Embrace the Bloat

 Screens, blanked by a locker a few minutes prior, came back to life, unlocked without the need to enter the password.

 No, I wasn’t the one in the story, but I might just as well had been.
-At the time when I witnessed this conversation I was using slock as well preferring it over a ‘bloated’ xscreensaver.
-In theory reducing ‘bloat’ is a sound idea.
+At the time when I witnessed this conversation I was using slock as well preferring it over a ‘bloated’ xscreensaver.† In theory reducing ‘bloat’ is a sound idea.
 As Steve McConnel reports in Code Complete, there are 1-25 bugs per thousand lines of code.
 Therefore, using software with fewer lines of code reduces number of vulnerabilities one is exposed to.

 Alas reducing ‘bloat’ is rarely a rational pursuit.
-Hardly anyone is analysing security implications or resource usage, rather people are motivated by a dogma proclaiming that ‘bloat’ is evil and software without ‘bloat’ is divine.
+Hardly anyone is analysing security implications or resource usage, rather people are motivated by a dogma proclaiming that ‘bloat’ is evil and software without ‘bloat’ is divine.‡

-But that dogma is not always correct. slock has 395 lines of code while xscreensaver has nearly half a million.
+has nearly half a million.
 And yet, time and time again, Jamie Zawinski has been proven right.
 Similarly, one could argue that LibreSSL has been a premature fork and free software community would have been better served by all resources focusing on OpenSSL rather than splitting some of the efforts to a library whose big selling point was removal of features.

-A common argument brought up in discussion about ‘bloat’ is that of UNIX philosophy to write programs which do one thing and do it well.
-For example, does GNU cat need a --show-all switch?
+switch?
 It could be replaced with a sed script and removing its handling would improve cat, right?
 Except what’s often lost in that reasoning is that now everyone has to write and maintain a non-trivial sed script rather than having a shared tool used by millions of people and maintained by a well established project.

 Am I saying that we should push as much code into every application?
 Choose tools with the biggest binary size?
 Bring in huge dependencies because we can?
 No, of course not.
 Programs with well defined scope and devoid of unnecessary features have their advantages (including security ones), but comparing number of lines of code is rarely a good metric by itself.
 It’s good to try and understand where those additional lines come from.
 Even if there is no difference in set of features between two programs, one might be larger because it’s better optimised (seriously, they don’t joke around) or uses a more secure design.